ArtiLuca/algorithms-and-puzzles/LeetCode/Math/Find the Pivot Integer/README.md

         leftSum += i;
         int rightSum = totalSum - leftSum + i;

-        // if they match we found the pivot integer if (leftSum == rightSum) {
+        // if they match, we found the pivot integer if (leftSum == rightSum) {
             return i;
         }